-- 1. Pay total tuition, fees and on-campus housing charges for the term. - 2.
+- Pay total tuition, fees and on-campus housing charges for the term. - 2.
 Complete a deferred payment plan contract.
-This plan requires the first payment and a \$15 service charge be paid on or before the first Friday of the term.
-Additional payments are due every four weeks.
-The length of the contract is dependent on the length of the term.
-Contact the Office of Financial Affairs to set up a payment plan. - 3.
-Use the pending financial aid payment option.
+This plan requires the first payment and a \$15 service charge to be paid on or before the first Friday of the term.
+Additional payments are due every four weeks (up to four payments total).
+Contact the Office of Financial Affairs via email to set up a payment plan prior to the first day of class.

+3. Use the pending financial aid payment option.
 All students who have financial aid pending will be allowed to defer payment of the portion of tuition and fees that is covered by the anticipated aid.
-In order to use this option, students must have taken all steps required of them to apply for the aid (e.g., the application for a guaranteed student loan program must have been completed and submitted to the Office of Student Financial Aid).
-In order to avoid a late-fee charge, students must make arrangements for payments of that portion of tuition and fees not covered with pending aid by completing steps one or two above.
+In order to use this option, students must have taken all steps required of them to apply for the aid (e.g., the FAFSA application must have been completed and submitted to the Office of Student Financial Aid, along with the Projected Enrollment Form (if applicable to the student's program), loan entrance counseling, promissory notes and origination forms).
+In order to avoid a late-fee charge, students must make arrangements for payments of that portion of tuition and fees not covered with pending aid by completing Steps 1 or 2 above.

 Failure to follow one of the steps above will result in a \$100 late fee.
-A \$50 late payment fee will be assessed to students who choose the deferred payment plan contract and fail to make a payment on the specified due dates.
+A \$50 late payment fee will be assessed for each missed payment to students who choose the deferred payment plan contract and fail to make a payment on the specified due dates.